albigi/Ready19-RockTheBot/docs/README.md

 ~~~

 In Explorer you should now see a folder named **Ready19-RockTheBot**.
 This is the main solution folder!
-If you open the project folder, you'll see there are two subfolders:
+You will notice it contains two subfolders:
 1. **RockTheBot** is the actual bot folder!
-2. **ServicesProviderWeb** is a *service* ASP.[]()NET Core Web API the bot relies on to access some of the data it needs.
+2. **ServicesProviderWeb** is a *service* ASP[]().NET Core Web API the bot relies on to access some of the data it needs.
 Its role will become clearer later in the exercises.

+Before moving forward, you should initialize the **Azure CLI**.
+In the main solution folder run the **initialize.bat** script and login to Azure using the same credentials you used in the previous exercise.

+>In case you are using your own account to login to Azure and you have access to multiple subscriptions, the previous script will give you access to the *default subscription*.
+To switch subscriptions, you can use `az account set --subscription "SUB NAME OR ID"`

 ### Task 2 - Complete the code ###
 You will now start working on the actual bot code.
 This version of the code was slightly customized out of the default Azure Bot Service template.
 But don't worry, you will be adding all the juicy details and customizations!
 >If you try to compile the code as is, it won't work.
 This is expected and you will have to complete it reading on.

-First, open the **RockTheBot** folder in Visual Studio Code: right click on the folder in Explorer and select **Open with Code**.<br/>
+First, open the **RockTheBot** folder in Visual Studio Code: right click on the folder in Explorer and select **Open with Code**.

-Visual Studio Code should prompt to restore dependencies and tools for the project automatically, but in case it doesn't, you can open the Terminal (**View > Terminal**) and run `dotnet restore` to get started.
+>At some point Visual Studio Code should prompt you to restore *unresolved dependencies* for the project: accept and click **Restore**.

 #### 1. Translation middleware ####
-The new Bot Framework v4 had the ASP.[]()NET Core integration as one of its main goals.
-Actually, a v4 bot is nothing else than a ASP()[].NET Core Web API with specialized middleware.<br/>
+The new Bot Framework v4 had the ASP[]().NET Core integration as one of its main goals.
+Actually, a v4 bot is nothing else than a ASP.()[]NET Core Web API with specialized middleware.<br/>
 Indeed, middleware is one of the bonus aspects of the v4 SDK: expanding and customizing the bot functionality is now much easier.

 >A middleware is a piece of code that is assembled into an app pipeline to handle requests and responses.
 Middlewares are executed one by one, in the order in which they are declared in the **Startup.ConfigureServices()** method.